plone/documentation/docs/backend/behaviors.md

 : These behaviors have only a schema with fields.

 Full behaviors
-: A python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applicable to a content type.
+: A Python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applicable to a content type.

-### Creating a schema-only behavior
+### Create a schema-only behavior

 Given you want to add a field `subtitle` to some existing content types of your custom add-on.